DatKevin/A-Simple-Dog-Game/README.md

 The game will continuously grow as upgrades are unlocked and the dog civilization grows bigger and bigger.
 Once the user has unlocked a certain upgrade and have obtained the resources to complete the upgrade, the game is over and they are declared the winner.

+WireFrames
 ![Image of Opening](Opening-Screen)
+Rudimentary drawing of what the screen looks like when the game is opened for the first time

 ![Image of Mid](Mid-Game-Screen)
+Rudimentary drawing of what the game will look like as the player progresses